 Bea over at La Tartine Gourmande inspired me to make this meal for us.
-As soon as I saw the photo on her site, I knew we had to eat it as it has two of our favorite ingredients, lentils and chorizo and one of Lenny’s favorite additions to any meal, the runny egg.
-I did make a few minor adjustments to the recipe as I used what we had on had, as well Bea’s recipe calls for white lentils and I have yet to find them.
+As soon as I saw the photo on her site, I knew we had to eat it as it has two of our favorite ingredients, lentils, and chorizo and one of Lenny’s favorite additions to any meal, the runny egg.
+I did make a few minor adjustments to the recipe as I used what we had on hand, as well Bea’s recipe calls for white lentils and I have yet to find them.

 You will love this filling soup – it is comforting, spicy and sweet all in one bite!

-Recipe: Yellow Lentil Soup with Chorizo
+Yellow Lentil Soup with Chorizo

 * inspired by Bea’s recipe